klarman-cell-observatory/sm-omics/README.md

 For generating spatial gene expression estimates and spatial differential expression analysis, we advise you to follow instruction at: https://github.com/tare/Splotch and cite Äijö T, Maniatis S & Vickovic S et al: Splotch: Robust estimation of aligned spatial temporal gene expression data, doi: https://doi.org/10.1101/757096

+For using our spatial spots alignemnts and reporting tool, please go to: https://github.com/klarman-cell-observatory/SpoTerR